Patricia Morrison: Biography

-Morrison left Legal Weapon and joined The Gun Club in 1982, after persuasion from former Bags drummer Terry Graham.
+Morrison left Legal Weapon and joined the Gun Club in 1982, after persuasion from former Bags drummer Terry Graham.
 She played bass on their 1984 album The Las Vegas Story, and was one of the longer serving band members, before leaving after her second tour in late 1984.
-Morrison cites that although there were great times playing with The Gun Club and writing songs with singer Jeffrey Lee Pierce, ultimately she found it frustrating due Pierce's uncooperative approach to business and his self-sabotaging tendencies; "realizing Jeffrey was his own worst enemy and despite loving the band it was going nowhere and I was finding it hard to watch".
+Morrison cites that although there were great times playing with the Gun Club and writing songs with singer Jeffrey Lee Pierce, ultimately she found it frustrating due to Pierce's uncooperative approach to business and his self-sabotaging tendencies; "realizing Jeffrey was his own worst enemy and despite loving the band it was going nowhere and I was finding it hard to watch".

-At the start of 1985 and now living in London, Morrison formed the band Fur Bible with guitarist Kid Congo Powers, who had also exited the Gun Club after their 1984 U.K. tour.
+At the start of 1985 and now living in London, Morrison formed the band Fur Bible with guitarist Kid Congo Powers, who had also exited the Gun Club after their 1984 UK tour.
 They also invited Tex Perkins, vocalist with Australian band Beasts Of Bourbon, having met him on the Gun Club's 1983 tour.
 Tex duly travelled to the UK to join them but was denied entry as he had not secured the necessary visa prior to leaving Australia.
-Fur Bible then played a short tour in Holland as backing band, with Morrison wearing a blonde Dolly Parton wig onstage, to The Legendary Stardust Cowboy, in order to reimburse the Dutch promoter who had paid for Tex's travel.
+Fur Bible then played a short tour in Holland as backing band, with Morrison wearing a blonde Dolly Parton wig onstage, to the Legendary Stardust Cowboy, in order to reimburse the Dutch promoter who had paid for Tex's travel.
 Congo Powers had work permit issues which kept him in Amsterdam until June, by which time Tex was finally able to join them in London.
-However it proved unsuccessful and Tex returned to Australia.
+However, it proved unsuccessful and Tex returned to Australia.
 Fur Bible released one vinyl EP, Plunder The Tombs, and embarked on a two-month tour opening for Siouxsie and the Banshees' 'Cities In Dust' tour.
-Fur Bible's final concert was in Maastricht in March 1986; the band had a further sixty dates lined up, but during the Banshees tour Morrison had been invited by Andrew Eldritch to join The Sisters of Mercy (who had supported The Gun Club on their 1983 U.K. tour), and she left Fur Bible.
+Fur Bible's final concert was in Maastricht in March 1986; the band had a further sixty dates lined up, but during the Banshees tour Morrison had been invited by Andrew Eldritch to join the Sisters of Mercy (who had supported the Gun Club on their 1983 UK tour), and she left Fur Bible.
 Kid Congo Powers accepted an offer to join Nick Cave and the Bad Seeds.